mario-purestake/chainbridge-spec/spec.md

 # On-chain requirements
 ## Specification for moving tokens
 1. Deposit Tokens
-    0. An address ("AddressA") has ownership over some amount of tokens ("ABCToken")
+    0. An account ("AccountA") has ownership over some amount of tokens ("ABCToken")
-    1. AddressA invokes a function to make a valid transfer of some amount of ABCToken into the Safe.
+    1. AccountA invokes a function to make a valid transfer of some amount of ABCToken into the Safe.
     2. An event of type `DepositEvent` is invoked.

 2. Receiving Tokens